OPT Financial Planning And Analysis Manager Jobs

 Target companies with active H-1B filing histories

-Companies that have sponsored H-1B workers in finance roles before are far more likely to do it again.
+Companies that have sponsored H-1B visa workers in finance roles before are far more likely to do it again.
 Look for mid-size and large firms with dedicated finance teams, where FP&A Manager is an established headcount rather than a one-off hire.

 Confirm your degree qualifies for STEM OPT extension